Embarking on a cross country journey?

 5. Arrange For Transportation

-If you’re not driving cross country yourself, be sure to arrange for transportation for all of your belongings.
+If you need to drive cross country, be sure to arrange for transportation for all your belongings.
 You can do this through a professional moving company or by renting a truck and doing it yourself.

 6. Say Goodbye To Friends and Family